scribblr42/scribbles.github.io/_posts/2020-07-22-the-tableau-trough.md

 I was lucky enough to be in Seattle in February, before the global pandemic hit.
 It was my first time in the Pacific North-West, and perhaps the highlight of the trip was my second week there.
 From Monday to Thursday, I was able to spend time with the good folks who build Tableau - The Developers.

 As an aside, if you're reading this post and wondering — how can I get in touch with these folks?
 They don't bite.
 I myself decided about 2-3 years ago that I was never going to become a Zen Master, and did want to speak to developers more...
 So I just did.
 These folks are awesome, a delight to spend time with and are always fascinated to hear what every single type of user is thinking when it comes to Tableau.
-You can find a few of them on Tableau, feel free to tag a few folks from the Tableau Twitter community who will point you in the right direction.
+You can find a few of them on Twitter, feel free to tag a few folks from the Tableau Twitter community who will point you in the right direction.

 Amongst the activities I had planned, I talked about a few things on a regular basis.
 First was the Profile layer (which I want to write about in another post) and the second was the Tableau Trough.